Training for a triathlon

 • Running is the hardest on the joints and the easiest and shortest distance of the three.
 Also, improving cycling benefits running, but not so much the other way around.

-Gear I bought
+Gear I used

 General